remult/remult/docs/tutorials/react/README.md

 :::

 #### Setting up a global Remult object for the React app
 Our React starter project is almost ready.
-All that's left is to add a global `Remult` object which will be used to communicate with the API server via a `Promise` based HTTP client (in this case - `Axios`).
+All that's left is to add a global `Remult` object which will be used to communicate with the API server via a `Promise`-based HTTP client (in this case - `Axios`).

 Create an `common.ts` file in the `src/` folder with the following code: